 If you choose the first-person perspective, you’ll need to know your character intimately.
 You want the hero’s personality to remain consistent throughout the narrative.
 That is unless they’re a dynamic character.
 Even then, changes in your protagonist will need to have a cause that develops from your plot.
 Remember that your character is not you, and they may not react to events in the same way you would.

 Interview your point of view character.
 Know your character’s background, fears, and what motivates them.
-The first-person perspective’s challenge is keeping your character’s voice, actions, and reactions consistent and believable.
+The challenge of first-person perspective is keeping your character’s voice, actions, and reactions consistent and believable.
 You must avoid the temptation to insert your personality and reactions into the story.

 Don’t change your character’s personality for the needs of the plot.
 What does that mean?
 If your hero has been even-keeled and calm throughout the story, don’t force them to blow up in anger because you need to inject some tension into a scene.